1965 New Jersey gubernatorial election

 The 1965 New Jersey gubernatorial election was held on November 2, 1965.
 Incumbent Democrat Richard J. Hughes defeated Republican nominee Wayne Dumont with 57.39% of the vote.
-The gubernatorial elections from 1953 to 1965 are the last in New Jersey in which any party won more than two consecutive elections.
+Until 2025, the gubernatorial elections from 1953 to 1965 were the last in New Jersey in which any party won more than two consecutive elections.
+This is the most recent time a Democrat was reelected Governor with a higher share of the vote than the previous election.

-Primary elections

 Primary elections were held on June 1, 1965.
+Hughes was easily re-elected over token opposition from William H. Clark, while Dumont won a narrow primary over fellow state senator Charles W. Sandman Jr. of Cape May County.

+Bergen County voted Democratic for the first time since 1931, and since this election, the county has become a bellwether having voted for the winning candidate all but once since.
+Democrats simultaneously flipped both houses of the New Jersey legislature, a first since 1915.